IE-555/final-project-dshinde99/README.md

 plt.show()
 ```

-* Extracts the top 20 genres.
+* Extract the top 20 genres.
 Retrieves the artist name and genre for each genre in top10_genre_data using sort_data DataFrame.
-* Converts top_songs_by_genre into a DataFrame using pd.json_normalize().
+* Convert top_songs_by_genre into a DataFrame using pd.json_normalize().

 ```
 top10_genre_data = list(to_1D(track_data['art_genre_data']).value_counts().index[:20])